franpanteli/Web-Development-Bootcamp-Project-3-CSS-Animations-Sass/ReadMe.md

 - [8iv Create Modern CSS Animations.pdf](./Bootcamp%20Course%20Notes%20by%20Fran_Panteli/8iv%20Create%20Modern%20CSS%20Animations.pdf)

 <h3>For the Loader</h3>
-<p> This contains a list of resources for reference which was provided during a live session incluced as part of the bootcamp.
-It was suggested to refer to these resources when adding in the laoder for the homepage of the phmyfood website (in the index.html file for the project)</p>
+<p>This contains a list of resources for reference which was provided during a live session included as part of the bootcamp.
+It was suggested to refer to these resources when adding in the loader for the homepage of the ohmyfood website (in the index.html file for the project).
+These resources are listed below </p>
 <ul>
   <li> https://loading.io/css/ <- for loaders with html and CSS which can be used</li>
   <li> [https://loading.io/css/](https://css2sass.herokuapp.com/) <- to convert CSS into Sass </li>